Connect with us

 “We have EASL.
 We still have a chance,” he said with much optimism.
 “If we win this game, then we’re in the Final Four.
 So, I definitely don’t want to abandon my brothers whenever they have a chance to get to the semis.”

-After the New Taipei game, the 34-year-old will fly to Qatar the following day to join the national team for the 2nd Doha International Cup, a pocket tourney. in which they will be taking on the host country, Lebanon, and Egypt.
+After the New Taipei game, the 34-year-old will fly to Qatar the following day to join the national team for the 2nd Doha International Cup, a pocket tourney in which they will be taking on the host country, Lebanon, and Egypt.

-He and Gilas would then proceed to Window 3 of the Asia Cup Qualifiers next week, where the Filipino dribblers are set to face Chinese Taipei in Taipei and then New Zealand in Auckland in a highly-anticipated rematch.
+He and Gilas would then proceed to Window 3 of the Asia Cup Qualifiers next week, where the Filipino dribblers are readying to face Chinese Taipei in Taipei and then New Zealand in Auckland in a highly-anticipated rematch.

 2024-FIBA-OQT-Gilas-Nike-Chris-Newsome Chris Newsome set for Taiwan-Doha grind: EASL battle first, Gilas next Basketball EASL Gilas Pilipinas News PBA - philippine sports news